Pierre Colombet - Violin

 Raphaël Merlin - Violoncello

-After studies with the Quatuor Ysaÿe in Paris and with Gábor Takács, Eberhard Feltz and György Kurtág, the quartet had an unprecedented victory at the ARD Music Competition 2004.
-This marked the beginning of their rise, which has culminated in numerous prizes and awards including the 2007 Borletti-Buitoni Trust and – as first ensemble ever - the 2019 Frankfurt Music Prize.
+After studies with Quatuor Ysaÿe in Paris as well as with Gábor Takács, Eberhard Feltz and György Kurtág, the unprecedented and outstanding success at the 2004 ARD Music Competition followed, marking the beginning of Quatuor Ébène's rise to fame, which resulted in numerous other prizes and awards.
+In 2005 the quartet was awarded the Belmont Prize of the Forberg-Schneider Foundation, in 2007 it was prizewinner of the Borletti-Buitoni Trust, and in 2019 - as first ensemble ever - it was honored with the Frankfurt Music Prize.

 Instruments & bows

-Pierre Colombet plays a 1717 Antonio Stradivari violin kindly loaned by a generous sponsor through the Beares International Violin Society and a bow by Charles Tourte (Paris, 19th century) loaned by the Forberg-Schneider Foundation.
+Pierre Colombet plays two violins: a 1717 Antonio Stradivari violin kindly loaned by a generous sponsor through the Beares International Violin Society and a 1736 Matteo Goffriller violin generously loaned by Gabriele Forberg-Schneider as well as a bow by Charles Tourte (Paris, 19th century) loaned by the Forberg-Schneider Foundation.

 Gabriel Le Magadure plays a 1727 Antonio Stradivari violin loaned through the Beares International Violin Society and a bow by Dominique Pecatte (ca.1845) loaned by the Forberg-Schneider Foundation.

-Marie Chilemme plays a viola by Marcellus Hollmayr, Füssen (1625) loaned by the Forberg-Schneider Foundation, prior possession of Mathieu Herzog.
+Marie Chilemme plays a viola by Marcellus Hollmayr, Füssen (1625) loaned by the Forberg-Schneider Foundation, formerly played by Mathieu Herzog.

 Raphaël Merlin plays a cello by Carlo Tononi, Venice (approx. 1720) loaned through the Beares International Violin Society.